Primary Therapist/Collegiate Recovery Specialist

 Sarah later transitioned into the role of Office Manager, where she supervised administrative staff, coordinated key vendor relationships, managed office operations, and supported company leadership with special projects.
 In 2018, she completed a clinical internship and earned a degree in Chemical Dependency Counseling.

-In her current role, Sarah works with patients to assess their readiness to reengage in their academic and educational pursuits.
-She is actively involved in MARC’s partnership with Caron Treatment Centers and their College Success Program, implementing evidence-based collegiate programming for MARC patients pursuing education during treatment and recovery.
+She was the first clinician to oversee MARC’s College Success Program as Collegiate Recovery Specialist before transitioning into the role of Primary Therapist, where she provided direct clinical care and case management.
+Ultimately, Sarah’s passion is with helping young adults explore career and values-aligned goals while navigating academic pathways with recovery at the forefront.
+Which is why, in her current role, Sarah works as both a primary therapist with a case load, while also working with young adult patients as the Collegiate Recovery Specialist to assess their readiness to reengage in their academic and educational pursuits.
+She implements evidence-based collegiate programming for MARC patients who are pursuing education during treatment experience in recovery.
 She provides individual and group clinical support, monitors academic progress, and facilitates case management services, ensuring patients, their families, and educational institutions are aligned for success.

 Outside of work, Sarah is dedicated to continuing her education and cherishes time with her husband and children.